Why is my Smoke Detector Blinking Red | 13 Reasons To Know

 Don’t change the battery.

 If your smoke alarm is eight or ten years old, you should immediately replace it for your safety.
 A dead battery could indicate that your smoke detector isn’t working properly.
-An annual preventative inspection of your alarm will ensure that your smoke detector is in working order.
+An annual preventative inspection of your alarm will ensure your smoke detector is in working order.

 Newer Smoke Detector Installed